vinodkumarpeddi/secure-vault-authorization/README.md

 🧠 High-Level Architecture

-The system consists of two independent on-chain contracts, each with a clearly scoped responsibility.
+The system consists of two independent on-chain contracts, each with a clearly defined responsibility.

 🏦 SecureVault Contract